fossasia/susi_server/README.rst

     > bin/upgrade.sh

-Where can I download ready-built releases of Susi?
+Where can I download ready-built releases of Susi AI?
 --------------------------------------------------

-No-where, you must clone the git repository of Susi and built it yourself.
+No-where, you must clone the git repository of Susi AI and built it yourself.
 That's easy, just do

 -  ``git clone https://github.com/fossasia/susi_server.git``
 -  ``cd susi``
--  then see below ("How do I run Susi")
+-  then see below ("How do I run Susi AI")

-How do I install Susi with Docker on Google Cloud?
+How do I install Susi AI with Docker on Google Cloud?
 ----------------------------------

-To install Susi with Docker on Google Cloud please refer to the `Susi Docker installation readme </docs/installation/installation_docker_gcloud.md>`__.
+To install Susi AI with Docker on Google Cloud please refer to the `Susi Docker installation readme </docs/installation/installation_docker_gcloud.md>`__.

-How do I install Susi with Docker on AWS?
+How do I install Susi AI with Docker on AWS?
 ----------------------------------

-To install Susi with Docker on AWS please refer to the `Susi Docker installation readme </docs/installation/installation_docker_aws.md>`__.
+To install Susi AI with Docker on AWS please refer to the `Susi Docker installation readme </docs/installation/installation_docker_aws.md>`__.

-How do I install Susi with Docker on Bluemix ?
+How do I install Susi AI with Docker on Bluemix ?
 ----------------------------------

-To install Susi with Docker on Bluemix please refer to the `Susi Docker installation readme </docs/installation/installation_docker_bluemix.md>`__.
+To install Susi AI with Docker on Bluemix please refer to the `Susi Docker installation readme </docs/installation/installation_docker_bluemix.md>`__.

-How do I install Susi with Docker on Digital Ocean ?
+How do I install Susi AI with Docker on Digital Ocean ?
 ----------------------------------

-To install Susi with Docker on Digital Ocean please refer to the `Susi Docker installation readme </docs/installation/installation_docker_digitalocean.md>`__.
+To install Susi AI with Docker on Digital Ocean please refer to the `Susi Docker installation readme </docs/installation/installation_docker_digitalocean.md>`__.

-How do I deploy Susi with Heroku?
+How do I deploy Susi AI with Heroku?
 ---------------------------------

 You can easily deploy to Heroku by clicking the Deploy to Heroku button above.
-To install Susi using Heroku Toolbelt, please refer to the `Susi Heroku installation readme </docs/installation/installation_heroku.md>`__.
+To install Susi AI using Heroku Toolbelt, please refer to the `Susi Heroku installation readme </docs/installation/installation_heroku.md>`__.

-How do I deploy Susi with cloud9?
+How do I deploy Susi AI with cloud9?
 ---------------------------------

-To install Susi with cloud9 please refer to the `Susi cloud9 installation readme </docs/installation/installation_cloud9.md>`__.
+To install Susi AI with cloud9 please refer to the `Susi cloud9 installation readme </docs/installation/installation_cloud9.md>`__.

-How do I setup Susi on Eclipse?
+How do I setup Susi AI on Eclipse?
 -------------------------------

-To install Susi on Eclipes, please refer to the `Susi Eclipse readme </docs/installation/eclipseSetup.md>`__.
+To install Susi AI on Eclipes, please refer to the `Susi Eclipse readme </docs/installation/eclipseSetup.md>`__.

-How do I run Susi?
+How do I run Susi AI?
 ------------------

 -  build Susi (you need to do this only once, see above)